jessecusack/cookiecutter-research-project/{{cookiecutter.project_name.replace(' ', '_').replace('-', '_')}}/README.md

 $ ./remove_environment.sh
 ```

-These also create a jupyter kernel for the environment.
+These also install/remove the jupyter kernel for the environment.

 ---
 {% if is_open_source %}